openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 121: Digital temperature sensor / setpoint selector

 Digital temperature sensor / setpoint selector
+If digital temperature sensor is not connected, module can grab measured temperature from external secondary module.
 The following option values may be configured -:

 | Value  | Description |